samantharivas/healthcare-market-saturation-fraud/README.md

 ## Acknowledgments

 We would like to thank our professor and mentors for their guidance throughout this project.
 Special thanks to the University of San Diego for providing the resources and support necessary to complete this project.

+Acknowledgment to the Centers for Medicare & Medicaid Services (CMS) for providing the dataset used in this study.